COVID-19 update on vaccines, cases in area counties | Wadena Pioneer Journal

 As you are waiting for your vaccines and after you have been vaccinated, it is important to continue wearing a mask, washing your hands, physically distancing and staying home when you are sick.
 These practices will be important until enough people have received the vaccines.

-The newly reported deaths statewide included six people on Feb.
-9 with a total of 6,308 deaths from COVID-19 and its complications, according to MDH.
+The newly reported deaths statewide included __ people on Feb.
+16 with a total of ___ deaths from COVID-19 and its complications, according to MDH.

 RELATED STORIES: